parametrix/Revit.Async/README.md

 }
 ```

-## Define your own handler
+## Define Your Own Handler

-Fed up with the weak `IExternalEventHandler` interface?
-Use the `IGenericExternalEventHandler<TParameter,TResult>` interface instead.
-It provides you with the ability to pass argument to a handler and receive result on complete.
+Tired of the limited `IExternalEventHandler` interface?
+Switch to `IGenericExternalEventHandler<TParameter, TResult>`.
+This interface lets you pass arguments to a handler and receive a result upon completion.

-It's always recommended to derive from the predefined abstract classes; they are designed to handle the argument passing and result returning part.
+For best results, use the predefined abstract classes, which manage argument passing and result returning for you.

 | Class                                                   | Description                       |
 | ------------------------------------------------------- | --------------------------------- |